dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 - Does this need to work on IE11?
 (No, it's 2025)
 - Will users notice if I remove this library?
 (Probably not)

-Build for **2025**, not 2015.
+Build for 2025, not 2015.
 Browsers are incredibly capable now.
 You don't need jQuery.
 You don't need React for a scoreboard.
 You don't need 500KB of dependencies to show a weather icon.

-**Ship less.
+Ship less.
 Ship faster.
-Respect your users' bandwidth, battery, and time.**
+Respect your users' bandwidth, battery, and time.

-The "right" choice depends on your use case.
-But now you have **data**, not opinions.

 ### Further Reading